 11. Aerial arts is still a great option and you might make a new friend.
 Yes this is my current preferred fitness.
 And FYI, if I can do it so can you.

 12. Buy a good book and enjoy starting it.
 Books are one of my favorite ways to be transported into a different world.
-See below for some of my favorites (yes this is an affiliate link).
+See below for some of my favorites.

 13. Enjoy a night of Netflix, watch something your ex-husband would have hated.